The Ritz Dance Performance, June 1978

 with precision!

-silently acknowledged that our success off-stage had carried over to the
+It felt like our last minute success off-stage had carried over onto the

 I